edoardottt/awesome-hacker-search-engines/README.md

 - [CommonCrawl](https://commoncrawl.org/) - Open repository of web crawl data
 - [UK Web Archive](https://www.webarchive.org.uk/ukwa/) - Collects millions of websites each year, preserving them for future generations
 - [Arquivo](https://arquivo.pt/) - Non-profit service that maintains information published on the web of interest to the Portuguese community
+- [Archive-It](https://archive-it.org/) - An archive of digital government and non-government organization (NGO) documents and reports

 ### Unclassified